albheim/rldc_rafsine/README.md

 ```
 where there are some optional parameters available among which we have
 ```
+  --help # Show all available commands
-  --rafsine # Use rafsine instead of simple simulation, needs additional git repo --n_samples NS # How many samples the hyperparameter search should run over --tag SOME_NAME # Name of the run
+  --rafsine # Use rafsine instead of simple simulation, needs additional git repo with rafsine code --n_samples NS # How many samples the hyperparameter search should run over --tag SOME_NAME # Name of the run
-  --stop_timesteps NT # How many seconds (in simulation) should each sample run
+  --timesteps NT # How many seconds (in simulation) should each sample run
 ```

 ## Analyse